AlibabaCloudDocs/cdn/intl.en-US/Quick Start/Configure a CNAME record/Configure a CNAME record in Alibaba Cloud DNS.md

 # Configure a CNAME record in Alibaba Cloud DNS

 After you add a domain name to Alibaba Cloud Content Delivery Network \(CDN\), Alibaba Cloud CDN assigns a Canonical Name \(CNAME\) to the domain name.
 To enable the CDN service for the domain name, you must add a CNAME record to map the accelerated domain name to the CNAME.
-This way, requests sent to the accelerated domain name can be redirected to the CDN nodes that are nearest to the clients.
-This topic describes how to add a CNAME record for a domain name in the Alibaba Cloud DNS \(previously known as HiChina\) console.
+This way, requests destined for the accelerated domain name can be redirected to the CDN nodes that are nearest to the clients.
+This topic describes how to configure a CNAME record for a domain name in Alibaba Cloud DNS.

-1.  a CNAME.
+1. Obtain the CNAME assigned to the accelerated domain name.

     1. Log on to the [Alibaba Cloud CDN console](https://cdn.console.aliyun.com).